baggariSiva/django/README.md

 - Gitlab
 - Docker compose

-But for these Django website examples, you can choose GitHub as your deployment method.
+But for this Django Template, you can choose GitHub as your deployment method.

 ### Step 3: Authentication

-Select Clone in step at step Git Repository and select Django template for creating a repository in your git account after that authenticate with Git by clicking on Continue with Github button and authorize elestio to access git then you can rename you repository name if you want.
+Select Clone in step at step Git Repository and select Django template for creating a repository in your git account after that authenticate with Git by clicking on
+Continue with Github button and authorize elestio to access git then you can rename you repository name if you want.

-Else If you forked the repo then you can click on the Continue with GitHub button and authorize elestio to access the git repo then you can select the Django repo otherwise you can directly insert a git repo URL to deploy the Django App.
+Else If you forked the repo then you can click on the Continue with GitHub button and authorize elestio to access the git repo then you can select the Django repo otherwise you can directly insert a git repo URL to deploy the Django application.

 ### Step 4: Configuration

 After selecting a repo or inserting a URL it will auto-filled all the desired configurations using the elestio.yml/elestio.json file.

-You can also manually customize the Configure your application, Reverse proxy configuration, and Environment variables.
+You can also manually customize the Configure your application.

+Select your runtime and its version, run & build commands.

+Reverse proxy configuration, Volume Configuration, Exposed Ports Configuration and Environment variables.

 ### Step 5: Choose Deployment Targets